 FEDOR KONYUKHOV – Born December 12, 1951, on the coast of the Sea of Azov (part of the Black Sea).

 From an early age, Fedor strived to travel and discover the world and its infinite diversity.
 He accomplished his first expedition at the age of fifteen, having crossed the Sea of Azov in a row boat.

 In 1983, being the youngest member at the time, Fedor, was admitted to the Artists Union of USSR.
 In 1992 he became a member of the Moscow Artists Union – Graphic Arts section; and in 2001, became a member of the Sculpture section as well.

 Gold Medal Laureate and Honorary Academician of the Russian Arts Academy and author of more than 3,000 paintings; Fedor has participated in more than 100 of Russian and international exhibitions.

-A member of Russia’s Journalists Union and Russia’s Writers Union, Fedor is the author of seventeen books.
+A member of Russia’s Journalists Union and Russia’s Writers Union, Fedor is the author of twenty-two books.

 Awarded the ‘Friendship of Peoples’ medal of the USSR for the trans-Arctic ski expedition ‘USSR – North Pole – Canada’ (1988).